-Fairy tales may not come true in everyday life, but when planning a destination wedding in Paris, prepare to be whisked away to an alternate reality one that is soaked in decadence and refinement.
+Fairy tales may not come true in everyday life, but when planning a honeymoon or destination wedding in Paris, prepare to be whisked away to an alternate reality one that is soaked in decadence and refinement.
 Not only does the City of Light boast stunning architecture, rich culture, and gilded wedding venues, but you can’t be in Paris without effortlessly celebrating the beauty of love with every sip of wine and every nibble of freshly-baked baguette.

 Where some of history’s most famous artists and poets came to be inspired, planning a destination wedding in this city where the Age of Enlightenment caught its spark can only mean one thing: illuminated perfection.

 The Best Destination Wedding Reception Sites in Paris

 Salon Marie-Antoinette at the Hotel Plaza Athenee: Located on 25 Avenue Montaigne (one of the most exclusive streets in Paris proper), the Salon Marie-Antoinette suite is as close to the Palace of Versailles as any bride could ever hope to be.
 With this five-star hotel as the staging point, this private banquet room overlooks the romantic outdoor corridor dotted with red awnings and linen covered tables.
 With peek-a-boo fleur-de-lis drapes framing the scene, ornate wainscoting artistically climbs the walls from top to bottom.
 This venue is truly fit for a princess and her prince, inviting you and your guests to experience Parisian elegance without even trying.